-Online Experiments (15%)
+CogLab Online Experiments (20%)

-These give you some firsthand experience participating in tasks like those in the research you will be learning about!
+These give you some background and also firsthand experience participating in tasks like those in the research you will be learning about!
 There will be 11 of these, linked from Blackboard.
-They are due before class time for the dates indicated in the schedule at the end of this syllabus.
-Most, but not all, of them will be on the APA site opl.apa.org where you will make a free account and enter the course number listed on the first page of this syllabus.
-After doing each experiment, you will answer a question or two about it on Blackboard.
-Each experiment is worth 1.5% of your grade.
-You can drop the lowest score; that means you could miss one without any penalty.
+There are two steps to each CogLab online experiment:

+- 1. Complete the CogLab experiment in the MindTap platform, linked from Blackboard [1 point]. - 2.
+Back in Blackboard, answer some questions about the CogLab experiment you just completed [1 point].

+Thus, each experiment is worth 2 points total (2% of your grade).
+Your lowest score will automatically be dropped; that means you could miss one completely and still potentially get the full 20 points if you got full credit on all the others.
 Experiments completed late will earn half credit if completed before the next exam (e.g., a late experiment that went with chapter 5 would have to be completed before Exam 2 to earn half credit).

-Chapter Quizzes (12%):
+Chapter Quizzes (18%):

 For each chapter there will be a short multiple-choice quiz for you to complete on the course website.
 Each quiz must be completed by 11:59pm on the Sunday indicated in the schedule at the end of this syllabus.
 There is no time limit for the quizzes, as long as you submit your answers before the deadline.
-You can retake the quizzes multiple times and your highest score will be the one that counts.
+You can retake the quizzes an unlimited number of times and your highest score will be the one that counts.
 You can use the book and your notes on the quizzes, but you must work individually.